mrdaino/chromeSidebar/README.md

 cd sidebar
 npm install
 ```
-and add project folder to you .gitignore
+and add project folder to your .gitignore
 ```bash
 cd /path/your/project/root
 echo sidebar/ >> .gitignore